 "The assassin has overcome my final defense.
 And now he's come to murder me.
 In the end, what separates a man from a slave?
 Money?
 Power?
-No. You think you have memories.
+No. A man chooses, a slave obeys.
+You think you have memories.
 A farm, a family, an airplane, a crash.
 And this place.
 Was there really a family?
 Did that airplane crash, or was it hijacked?
 Forced down, forced down by something less than a man.
 Something bred to sleepwalk through life until they are activated by a simple phrase, spoken by their kindly master.
 Was a man sent to kill, or a slave?
 A man chooses.
 A slave obeys.
 Come in.
 Stop....would you kindly?
 Would you kindly?
 Powerful phrase.
 Familiar phrase?
 Sit, would you kindly?
 Stand... would you kindly?
 Run.
 Stop.
 Turn.
 A man chooses.
 A slave obeys.
 Kill!
 A man... chooses... a slave... obeys.
 OBEY!"

 - Then, as if you didn't get the message the first time, Frank Fontaine himself tells it to you even more.

 "I gotta say, I had a lot of business partners in my life, but you ...
 'Course, the fact that you were genetically conditioned to bark like a cocker-spaniel when I said 'Would you kindly' might have had something to do with it.
 Ah, well.
 Now, as soon as that machine finished processing the genetic key you just fished off Ryan, I'm gonna run Rapture, tits to toes.
 You've been a pal, but you know what they say.
 Never mix business with friendship.
 Thanks for everything, kid.
 Don't forget to say hi to Ryan for me."

 - At the very end, if you have done terrible things on at least one - or ALL of the Little Sisters, Dr. Tannenbaum will deliver one to you for your crime.